pingcap/docs/tiup/tiup-component-cluster-enable.md

 ### -N, --node

 - Specifies the nodes whose service auto-enabling is to be enabled.
 The value of this option is a comma-separated list of node IDs.
-You can get the node IDs from the first column of the cluster status table returned by the [`tiup-component-cluster-display`](/tiup/tiup-component-cluster-display.md) command.
+You can get the node IDs from the first column of the cluster status table returned by the [`tiup cluster display`](/tiup/tiup-component-cluster-display.md) command.
 - Data type: `STRINGS`
 - If this option is not specified in the command, the auto-enabling of all nodes is enabled by default.